The Dereila Nature Inn - a cyber nature centre for nature lovers

 Dungeness Crab Purple Shore Crab

 A crab will shed its shell many times in the course of its life time and so discarded shells may find their way onto the beaches such as these two.
-The Dungeness Crab, Cancer magister, (left) likes sandy, offshore water, where it lurks in the seaweed.
+The Dungeness Crab, Cancer magister, (left) likes sandy, offshore water where it lurks in the seaweeds.
 The Purple Shore Crab, Hemigrapsus nudus, (right) generally spends its days hiding under rocks but will venture onto sandy beaches to scavenge during the night, hence its common name.

 Giant Acorn Barnacles Giant Acorn Barnacles

-Barnacles are interesting animals.
-They are crustaceans, related to shrimps and crabs, however spend their lives attached to rocks and other surfaces including ships, becoming a nuisance for sailors.
+Barnacles are very interesting animals.
+They are crustaceans, therefore related to shrimps and crabs, however spend their lives attached to rocks and other surfaces including ships, becoming a nuisance for sailors.
 The Giant Acorn Barnacle, Balanus nubilus, is shown here safely adhered to the rocks.
 When water washes over the barnacles, they reach out a structure called a cirri which tries to grasp bits of food particles in the water.

 Thatched Barnacles, Semibalanus cariosus, resemble thatched roofs of old English cottages.